-OR 644 Nonlinear Programming

-Spring 2007, Tuesday 4:30-7:10,

-Robinson B124

-Professor

-Ariela Sofer Science and Technology II, Room 111 phone: (703) 993-1692 or 993-1670 (secretary) Office hours: Tuesday 2:30-4:00, Wednesday 1:30--3:00, or by appointment electronic mail: asofer@gmu.edu fax: (703) 993-1521 (on cover sheet put: A. Sofer, SEOR Dept.)
+OR 750 Advanced Nonlinear Programming Spring 2010, Tuesday 4:30-7:10, Robinson Hall A245 Professor Ariela Sofer, Professor and Chair Long Engineering Buiding Room 2100 Phone: (703) 993-1692 or 993-1670 (SEOR office) Office hours: Tuesday 2:30-4:00, Wednesday 1:30--3:00, or by appointment Electronic mail: asofer@gmu.edu Fax: (703) 993-1521 (on cover sheet put: A. Sofer, SEOR Dept.) Text Igor Griva, Stephen G. Nash, and Ariela Sofer, Linear and Nonlinear Optimization (2nd Edition) SIAM Books, (2008).
+Course description Nonlinear programming problems arise in a wide variety of applications, such as engineering design, finance, energy modeling, and medical diagnosis and treatment.

-Text

-Stephen G. Nash and Ariela Sofer, Linear and Nonlinear Programming, McGraw-Hill, (1996).
-Note: The book is temporarilly out of print.
-You may still get some copies over the internet.
-Alternatively I will make copies of the chapters that we will need.
-Students who use this option will have to pay for the cost of the copying.
-(Buying the book is the better deal.)

-Course description

-Nonlinear programming problems arise in a wide variety of applications, such as engineering design, finance, energy modeling, and medical diagnosis and treatment.
 This course provides an introduction to the theory and methodology of nonlinear programming.
 After a review of the required mathematical background, we will study the theory of unconstrained optimization.
 We will then discuss methods for minimizing unconstrained functions, including Newton's method, the steepest descent method, the conjugate gradient method and truncated Newton methods, and will discuss the merits and disadvantages of each of these methods.
 We will continue to study the theory of constrained optimization, and then discuss methods for constrained optimization, including active set methods and penalty and barrier methods.
 Throughout this course we will solve a number of applied nonlinear programming problems using a variety of optimization software packages.
-The packages differ in the algorithm they use to solve the nonlinear programs, and one of our our goal will be to compare the performance of different algorithms on specific problems.
-The front end to these software packages will be the modeling language AMPL.
-The software itself can be downloaded here.
-Throughout the course we might also experiment with the modeling language AIMMS A variety of nonlinear solvers may be accessed via the internet through the NEOS Server.

-'''

-OR 644/OR750

-'''

-Grading

-There will be an in-class midterm examination, and a take-home final.
+These software packages (solvers) may be accessed via the internet through the NEOS Server.
+The front end to the solvers will be the modeling language AMPL.
+A student edition of the software can be downloaded here although it is possible to use the entire system without downloading the software.
+Some basic knowledge of Matlab is required Grading There will be an in-class midterm examination, and a take-home final.
 Each of these will be worth 25% of the grade.
 The midterm exam will be open book, open notes.
-Homeworks will be assigned regularly in the first half of the semester, but only occasionally in the second half.
-Instead, students will have to complete two projects.
+Homeworks will be assigned regularly.
+In addition students will have to complete two projects.
 These projects will involve solving via a variety of nonlinear optimization algorithms, using AMPL as the modeling language.
-The homeworks will make up 20% of the grade. and the two projects will make up 30% of the grade.
+The homeworks will make up 20% of the grade and the two projects will make up 30% of the grade.
 In computing the final grade, the lowest homework grade will be dropped.

-Homework to date

-Class Schedule

-Exam Dates

-Midterm: Tuesday, March 27 Final exam due: Tuesday May 8, 5:00 pm

-Fundamental rules

-- Make-up exams will only be given for extreme situations, and only if I am contacted before the exam is given and full arrangements are established.
+Homeworks All homeworks and projects will be posted to the class through the Blackboard system While the lectures for this course are held in conjunction with the lectures for OR 644 Nonlinear Programming, students in the OR 750 Section will be required to more in depth work via additional or more challenging homeworks and projects.
+Exam Dates Midterm: Tuesday, March 22 Final exam due: Tuesday May 17, 5:00 pm Fundamental rules - Make-up exams will only be given for extreme situations, and only if I am contacted before the exam is given and full arrangements are established.
 Full adherence to this policy is the responsibility of the student. - The exam dates above are tentative, and it is the students responsibility to keep abreast of changes. - Homework will be assigned each class, and usually collected.
 All work must be clearly written.
 Illegible work will not be accepted. - There will be a penalty of 10% of the total grade for every day homework is late.

-Other information

-Getting a computer account

-OR 644/OR750

-SITE Computer Labs (schedules, software, etc.)